 But at breakfast on Saturday morning, Julia pushed her pancake away.
 “My tummy hurts,” she said, almost sheepishly.
 I waved it off as typical kindergartener behavior and finicky eating.
 Two hours later, I had to admit I was wrong, as I witnessed what little breakfast my daughter had consumed making its second appearance.

-When Kevin pulled into the driveway several hours later, it probably wasn't the ideal homecoming one would envision, but at least we worked efficiently as a team.
+When Kevin pulled into the driveway several hours later, it probably wasn’t the ideal homecoming one would envision, but at least we worked efficiently as a team.
 He bleached the bathrooms and played nurse to Julia, while I quarantined myself with Lily and tried to keep her entertained.
-And even though we knew in the back of our minds that this was only temporary, the next few days felt strikingly similar to "The Dark Time."
-It's a time when all you can focus on is the next crisis.
+And even though we knew in the back of our minds that this was only temporary, the next few days felt strikingly similar to “The Dark Time.”
+It’s a time when all you can focus on is the next crisis.
 There is no joy in the daily routine anymore, only the endless soundtrack of whining, projectile pee on the bathroom floor (yes, that happened), and the scent of Lysol as it stings your nose.
-It's the feeling of being stuck in a deep, muddy pit, too slippery to climb out, so dark that you know the surface must be miles and miles upward.
-The uncertainty is the worst part: you don't know when this is going to end.
-And the bright, blissfully uneventful, non-sickly existence that you wish for, that you had just days ago, seems out of reach.
+It’s the feeling of being stuck in a deep, muddy pit, too slippery to climb out, so dark that you know the surface must be miles and miles upward.
+The uncertainty is the worst part: you don’t know when this is going to end.
+And the bright, blissfully uneventful, non-sickly existence that you long for seems out of reach.

-Once my husband was home, even getting the chance to grocery shop on my own was therapeutic; how luxurious it was to have an adult conversation that did not revolve around who coughed during the night or the latest bathroom mishap!
+Once my husband was home, even getting the chance to grocery shop on my own was therapeutic.
+How luxurious it was to have an adult conversation that did not revolve around who coughed during the night or the latest bathroom mishap!
 The cashier probably thought I was crazy as I blathered on to her about my family and the weather.
 I realized then that as much as I love my kids, I need to get out and reconnect with other adults on a daily basis, and even more so when things at home are stressful.

 I hope I can make it through the next round of illnesses with a bit more grace.
 For now, I’m thankful that Lily seems to have fought off whatever was bothering her, and Julia is back to eating like a champ.
 Outside, the snow is melting, and the birds and bunnies are reclaiming their favorite spots in our yard.
 Spring is coming; it’s almost here.